-Dr. Lisa Locasto is an assistant professor in the School of Nursing and Health Sciences.
+Dr. Lisa Locasto is an assistant professor in the School of Nursing, Education and Human Studies.
 She earned her Doctorate in Nursing Practice from Robert Morris University.
 Her research interest is childhood obesity.
 In addition, Dr. Locasto manages a pediatric weight management program at a pediatric primary care office.
 Her recent publications include “Effect of the dedicated education unit on nursing student self-efficacy: A quasi-experimental research study”, “The development of an electronic headache pain diary for children who experience headache as a symptom of concussion”.
 She has also presented on “Outcomes Using an Electronic Food and Activity Tracking Device with Children”.

 Dr. Denise Ramponi is an Associate Professor in the School of Nursing & Health Sciences.
 She earned her Doctorate of Nursing Practice at Waynesburg University.
 Her research interests center around education regarding advanced practice procedures and simulation.
 Dr. Ramponi’s most recent publications include “Using simulation to teach primary gynecological procedures”, “Dental procedures”, and “TMJ dislocations and relocation procedures”.

-Dr. Luann Richardson in an Associate Professor at Robert Morris University School of Nursing and Health Sciences.
+Dr. Luann Richardson in an Associate Professor at Robert Morris University School of Nursing, Education and Human Studies.
 She earned her Doctor of Philosophy and Doctor of Nursing Practice Degrees at the University of Pittsburgh.
 She is certified as a Family Nurse Practitioner, Geriatric Nurse Practitioner, and Psychiatric Mental Health Nurse Practitioner.
 Her academic interests include Integrative care, gero-psychiatry and advanced practice clinical issues.
 Dr. Richardson has published numerous publications on advanced practice issues and has presented nationally.

 Dr. Carl Ross is a University Professor of Nursing at Robert Morris University.
 He earned his Doctorate of Philosophy at Duquesne University.
 He is also a certified Family Nurse Practitioner and maintains a steady practice in gerontology.
 His research interests center around international, men’s, and transgender health, in addition to critical care nursing and disadvantaged students.
 Dr. Ross has published several articles and received multiple grants in his areas of expertise.
 Some titles include: “Preparing nurse practitioner students for international experiences using skills acquisition.”, “The older adult experiencing sepsis”, “Long-term Bisphosphonate Therapy: Possible Link to Rare Femur Fracture.”
 In addition to publishing, Dr. Ross recently completed his 101st trip to Nicaragua where he provides nursing students an international experience.

-Dr. Janene Luther Szpak is an Associate Professor in the School of Nursing and Health Sciences at Robert Morris University.
+Dr. Janene Luther Szpak is an Associate Professor in the School of Nursing, Education and Human Studies at Robert Morris University.
 In this capacity, she teaches across the nursing curriculum.
 She is a board-certified Psychiatric Mental Health Nurse practitioner and earned her Doctorate in Nursing Practice degree from Robert Morris University, Moon Township, PA.
 Dr. Szpak's areas of clinical interest include the treatment of various anxiety disorders, substance use disorders, the use of simulation in Psychiatry, and creating awareness for domestic violence and abuse.
 She has various publications and presentations in multiple psychiatric mental health topics.
 In addition to serving as a nursing educator, she maintains an active private practice.